- circa 1887-circa 1890

 During the 1890s King photographed most of the major buildings in Sydney, including the GPO, which was a popular subject for Sydney photographers.
 Designed by Government Architect James Barnet and completed in 1891, the GPO was considered, if not the finest, then certainly one of the grandest buildings in the city.
 Moreover, it was a potent symbol of modernity: the hub of a progressive city.
 The ghostly figure in the foreground of this photograph is a common presence in 19th-century outdoor photography, the result of slower exposure rates.
 Throughout the late 19th century there was reflection on the way in which photography could slow down the act of looking.
 Some thought photography might foster a new, more perceptive way of seeing.
 In 1901 the French novelist Emile Zola wrote that ‘you cannot claim to have really seen something until you have photographed it’.1

 1. Sontag S 1977, 'On photography', Dell, New York p 87

 © Art Gallery of New South Wales Photography Collection Handbook, 2007

-Steven Miller, Photography: Art Gallery of New South Wales Collection, 2007, 32 (illus.), 43 (illus.).
+Steven Miller, Photography: Art Gallery of New South Wales Collection, 'In every house, and in every tent', pg.33-51, Sydney, 2007, 32 (illus.), 43 (illus.).